fossasia/eventyay-tickets/doc/developer/plugins/exporter.rst

 ------

 The export will now be available for organisers in the schedule related export view.
-If you've set ``public = True``, it will also show up in the drop down in the event agenda.
+If you’ve set ``public = True``, it will also show up in the drop down in the event agenda.